-Foundation Courses
+Foundation Course

-Foundation courses are competency-based for students who would benefit from building academic skills in English, mathematics and/or reading prior to enrollment in college level courses.
-Foundation courses follow the same grading system as college-level courses and are computed into the grade point average (GPA).
-To successfully complete and exit a foundation course, students must receive a grade of B or better in English courses & a grade of B- in Math courses.
-Foundation courses do not provide credits toward graduation.
-Students enrolled in foundation courses follow the same college policies regarding tuition, financial aid, academic grading, academic standards and student activities.
+Fundamentals of English is a competency-based course for students who would benefit from building academic skills in English and/or reading prior to enrollment in college level courses.
+The course follows the same grading system as college-level courses and is computed into the grade point average (GPA).
+To successfully complete and exit a foundation course, students must receive a grade of B or better in the English course.
+The course does not provide credits toward graduation.
+Students enrolled in the course follow the same college policies regarding tuition, financial aid, academic grading, academic standards and student activities.